 for one-time boot menu

 Look for the "Boot Order" or "Boot Priority" setting and move your USB drive to the top of the list.
-Be sure to save and exit.
+Be sure to save and exit, and proceed to boot SLAX from USB.

-Try your USB stick on another machine.
-If SLAX boots there, the issue may be specific to your PC’s BIOS, hardware compatibility, or USB port.
+Try your SLAX USB stick on another machine.
+If it boots there, the issue may be specific to your PC’s BIOS, hardware compatibility, or USB port.

 Alternatively, test another Linux distribution to rule out SLAX specific problems.

-Conclusion: Why SLAX is a Great Portable Linux OS
+To Conclude: SLAX is a Tiny Portable Linux OS made to run from USB